 This information is gold.
 When you see that the desks by the windows are booked solid while a corner cluster sits empty, you can start asking why.
 Maybe it’s a lighting issue or a noise problem.
 With a clear view of usage patterns, you can reconfigure layouts or even decide if you can downsize a floor.
 This is where a hot desk booking system becomes more than just a scheduling tool—it becomes your source for making smarter, cost-effective decisions about your space.

-Monitor Your Financial Wins
+Keep an Eye on Your Financial Wins

 Optimizing your office space isn't just about aesthetics; it's about making a tangible impact on your company's bottom line.
 By using your space more efficiently, you can significantly reduce major expenses.
 The most obvious win is in real estate costs.
 Data might show you can comfortably operate with less square footage, leading to lower rent or the opportunity to sublet unused areas.